This post may contain affiliate links. Please see our disclosure policy.

 In my humble opinion, as a naturalized Marylander, old bay the BEST seasoning for seafood.
 I’ve made a South Carolina style shrimp boil (or Frogmore Stew) and crab boil with Zatarain’s crab boil seasoning and it’s amazing, but there’s just something about old bay!!
 Both are delicious in their own rite, no shade to my friends down south!

-Old Bay is a delicious blend of herbs and spices that complements everything from shrimp and crab to mussels and lobsters.
+Old Bay is a delicious blend of herbs and spices that complements everything from garlic butter crab legs and crab stuffed shrimp to baked lobster tails.
 It deserves all of the accolades in this easy shrimp boil recipe!

 Best part – I also made an old bay seafood boil sauce to go on top for added buttery deliciousness that is just too good – you have GOT to try this sauce!